mozillascience/studyGroupLessons/ISSUE_TEMPLATE.md

 **SHORT Summary/Context/Objectives:** *include WHAT this lesson will enable you to do/applications for this tool or skill.*

-**USE the tags for level:** beginner, intermediate, advanced.

-**USE the tags for topic:** select from the list, ie: Genomics, bioinformatics, etc* If your field/topic is not listed, comment @auremoser or @zee-moz to have a new tag added.
+**USE the tags for level, topic, and language:** *select from the list.
+If your field/topic is not listed, comment @auremoser or @zee-moz to have a new tag added.

-**USE the tags for langauge:** select from the list for your languge.

 # OR SUBMIT A RESOURCE

 **Title:** *Resource Title*

-**SHORT Summary/Context/Objectives:** include WHAT this lesson will enable you to do/applications for this tool or skill.
+**SHORT Summary/Context/Objectives:** *include WHAT this lesson will enable you to do/applications for this tool or skill.

-**USE the tags for level:** beginner, intermediate, advanced.

-**USE the tags for topic:** select from the list, ie: Genomics, bioinformatics, etc* If your field/topic is not listed, comment @auremoser or @zee-moz to have a new tag added.
+**USE the tags for level, topic, and language:** *select from the list.
+If your field/topic is not listed, comment @auremoser or @zee-moz to have a new tag added.

-**USE the tags for langauge:** select from the list for your languge.